This is the FAQ page for the Charity Treks HIV/AIDS Vaccine Bike Treks.

 All cardboard bike cases will be broken down (unfolded) for ease of transport, so any items typically stored in these (tire pump, spare parts, tubes, gears, etc.) need to be packed separately.

 Q. I’ve never done an event like this before.
-Where can I get some information on how to train for it ?
+Where can I get information on how to train for it ?

 A. We will provide you with a training guide (in PDF format) that will help you with this.
 You will be put in contact with experienced riders and volunteers who can mentor you and answer any questions you may have.
 You can also log on to our Facebook page and ask for help from other participants.